tuhinjubcse/AMPERSAND-EMNLP2019/README.md

+Please leave a star if you use our code

 # AMPERSAND-EMNLP2019
 Code and Data for EMNLP 2019 paper titled  AMPERSAND: Argument Mining for PERSuAsive oNline Discussions These models were fintuned using older version of hugging face and not transformers package . used pytorch-pretrained-bert=0.4.0

 There are two steps of fine tuning involved here.